Skip to content

 Visiting Lyveden with your dog

 Lyveden is a three pawprint rated place.
-Dogs on leads are welcome throughout the garden at Lyveden and on the ground floor of the Manor.
+Dogs kept on short leads are welcome throughout the garden at Lyveden and on the ground floor of the Manor.
 Share your day with your dog as you explore woodland and the Northamptonshire countryside together.